bbgvisualjournalist/map-demo/README.md

 # map-demo
-Tutorial on building a basic Leaflet map with data from Google spreadsheet via TabletopJS.
+Demonstration showing how to create a basic Leaflet map with data from Google spreadsheet via TabletopJS.
+You can see a [preview here](https://bbgvisualjournalist.github.io/map-demo/)

 ### Resources ###